aspose-pdf/Aspose.PDF-Documentation/cpp/whatsnew/_index.md

     priority: 0.8
 lastmod: "2021-12-22"
 ---

+## What's new in Aspose.PDF 22.3

+The method overloads were added to numerous classes.
+These support ArrayView-typed parameters where only ArrayPtr was supported previously.

 ## What's new in Aspose.PDF 22.1

 The new version of Aspose.PDF for C++ has a codebase of Aspose.PDF for .Net 22.1: